 Australia's commercial fishing and aquaculture industry is worth around $3.1 billion per year and employs about 17,000 people (ABARES 2019) Each year, Commonwealth fisheries generate over $390 million in value alone and produce about 52,000 tonnes of catch (ABARES 2019).

-Australia's fishing zone is the world's third largest (total of 8 148 250 square kilometres), but our waters lack nutrients and, consequently, have relatively low productivity.
-Australia’s Exclusive Economic Zone contains some 3700 known species of fish, over 2800 species of mollusc and over 2300 species of crustaceans, but only a small proportion of these are commercially fished.
+Australia has the world’s third largest fishing zone (8,148,250 square kilometres).
+Our Exclusive Economic Zone, the area of the sea for which we have economic rights and responsibilities, contains some 3700 known species of fish, over 2800 species of mollusc and over 2300 species of crustaceans.
+However, only a small proportion of these are commercially fished.

 Up to date information on the biological and economic status of fish stocks managed by the Australian Government can be found from the Australian Bureau of Agricultural and Resource Economics and Sciences.